Showmenu

 Leaders learn strategies to identify, assess, and apply research evidence so they can choose, measure, and keep interventions that address their district or program needs.
 Community-based mental health agencies and school districts in California can participate in the training program for 2-3 years.
 The first year is surveyed only.
 Leaders and providers (teachers or therapists) will complete quick surveys online in the Fall and Spring.
 Organizations will then be enrolled to receive the TEAMS EBP Leadership Institute in either 2024-2025 or 2025-2026.
 The Leadership Institute includes six training sessions and three brief coaching calls over six months.

-TEAMS Distance Learning Study Original Project Summary:
+• TEAMS Distance Learning Study Original Project Summary

-This study seeks to pilot test a “team charter” approach to increase the reach of autism EBPs through distance training.
+This study seeks to pilot test a “team charter” approach to increase the reach of autism evidence-based practices through distance training.
 Leaders and providers in community-based mental health agencies and school districts are invited to participate in team charters for this pilot trial.
 The pilot trial will include initial training sessions and ongoing coaching with feedback over 5-6 months.

-TEDI
+• TEDI

 The goal of the TEDI study is to develop a way to assess infants’ development over telehealth, so that families do not always need to travel to a clinic to get a developmental evaluation.
 We would like to follow babies over time to see how they develop, and to get ongoing feedback from families about their experience so that we can make sure the method we develop will work for as many families as possible.